-Finally, under the assumptions of unchanged crop pattern on the farm and similar agricultural policy over the period considered, subsidies received by the farm are higher under OT due to the specific subsidies received by the farmer during the period of conversion $\left(s_t^{\text{OT}} > s_t^{\text{CT}}\right)^{\text{iii}}$.
+Finally, under the assumptions of unchanged crop pattern on the farm and similar agricultural policy over the period considered, subsidies received by the farm are higher under OT due to the specific subsidies received by the farmer during the period of conversion $\left(s_t^{\text{OT}} > s_t^{\text{CT}}\right)^3$.

 On an economic point of view, subsidies are justified by organic farmers' private internalization of social costs caused to the society from environmental pressures.
 On a practical point of view, subsidies may be seen as compensatory payments for the loss in revenues due to technical difficulties implying lower yields during the conversion period, and to the impossibility for the farmer to sell at the organic price during the first years of the conversion period.
 In France the level of conversion subsidies set by the government is calculated on the basis of the potential profit loss depending on the type of crop, and is provided per hectare of specific crop converted.
-For example cereals would be eligible to 366 euros (equivalent to USD 481) per hectare in the first two years following conversion, 183 euro/ha (or 240 USD/ha) in the following two years, and 122 euro/ha (or 160 USD/ha) in the fiffth year (Ministère de l'Agriculture 2001).
+For example cereals would be eligible to 366 euros per hectare in the first two years following conversion, 183 euro/ha in the following two years, and 122 euro/ha in the fifth year (Ministère de l'Agriculture 2001).